MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 You can adapt the configuration to any D-Bus signal and pattern based on your use case.

-## Alert levels
+### Alert levels

-From the `lib/monitor-lib.sh` library, you will have access to the function `monitor_send_alert`, where you can specify with `LOG_ALERT_LEVEL` or `DBUS_ALERT_LEVEL` and if not, it will default to the `DEFAULT_LOG_ALERT_LEVEL` or `DEFAULT_DBUS_ALERT_LEVEL` variable from your `/usr/share/mender-monitor/config/config.sh` configuration file, depending on the _subsystem_.
+From the `lib/monitor-lib.sh` library, you will have access to the function `monitor_send_alert`, where you can specify with `LOG_ALERT_LEVEL` or `DBUS_ALERT_LEVEL` and if not, it will default to the `DEFAULT_LOG_ALERT_LEVEL` or `DEFAULT_DBUS_ALERT_LEVEL` variable from your `/usr/share/mender-monitor/config/config.sh` configuration file, depending on the _monitoring subsystem_.

 The levels are: